Notary Public Frequently Asked Questions

 Where can I purchase a stamp or seal?

 You can purchase a stamp or seal from a local office supply store or online.
-The stamp/seal must have only the following; "State of Wisconsin," "Notary Public" and your seal name which must include your complete legal last name.
+The stamp/seal must have; "State of Wisconsin," "Notary Public" and your seal name which must include your complete legal last name.
+It may include your commission expiration date.

 The clerk at the store said I needed to show my notary certificate before they could order a notary seal/stamp for me.
 What should I do?